William P. Egan

-William P. Egan is an American venture capitalist.
-He is the founder and general partner at Alta Communications, a venture capital firm, and Marion Equity Partners, a private equity firm, both based in Boston, Massachusetts.
+William P. Egan was an American venture capitalist.
+He was the founder and general partner at Alta Communications, a venture capital firm, and Marion Equity Partners, a private equity firm, both based in Boston, Massachusetts.
 Egan also founded Alta's predecessor firm, Burr, Egan, Deleage & Co.
 (BEDCO) in 1979 and has identified and backed several of America's leading growth companies in the information technology, life sciences, and communications industries.
 Egan is also a limited partner, along with fellow BEDCO founder Craig Burr, at Nobska Partners, also in Boston.

 Early life and education

 Egan received his B.A. from Fairfield University in 1967 where he was a member of the Fairfield University Men's Rugby Football Club.
 He then received an MBA from The Wharton School of the University of Pennsylvania in 1969.

 Career

 Egan was previously a partner at TA Associates.
 He began his career as a manager of Venture Capital for New England Enterprise Capital Corporation.
 Egan is past president and chairman of the National Venture Capital Association and serves on several boards of directors of communications, cable, and information technology companies, as well as the biopharmaceutical company Cephalon.

-Egan is a long-standing member of the Fairfield University board of trustees and was honored for his contributions to the university with an Alumni Service Award in 1995.
+Egan was a long-standing member of the Fairfield University board of trustees and was honored for his contributions to the university with an Alumni Service Award in 1995.
 The Egan Chapel of St. Ignatius Loyola is named in honor of Egan's parents, John and Marion Egan.
 Egan's gifts to the university is the largest donation received by Fairfield to date.
 The nursing school at Fairfield University was renamed due to this donation.
-Egan is a trustee of University of Pennsylvania and a graduate board member of The Wharton School.
+Egan was a trustee of University of Pennsylvania and a graduate board member of The Wharton School.